-The Company has entered into a series of financing transactions with major shareholders.
+The Company has entered into a series of financing transactions with its major shareholders, Inflection and Aterra.
 These transactions have been explained in detail elsewhere in this report.

 COMPENSATION OF KEY MANAGEMENT

 Key management includes the Company's directors and officers.
 Compensation awarded to key management included: